Do You Really Need Wall Anchors? A Structural Engineer Explains Basement Wall Repairs

 Understanding Wall Anchors

 Before we dive into the necessity of wall anchors, let's first understand what they are.
-Wall anchors are typically installed to stabilize foundation walls that have been pushed laterally into the basement space by external forces causing a bulg.
+Wall anchors are typically installed to stabilize foundation walls that have been pushed laterally into the basement space by external forces causing a bulge.
 They consist of the following components:

-• Threaded coupler to allow splicing of the threaded rod.
+Threaded coupler to allow splicing of the threaded rod.

-• Exterior soil anchor, typically made from 2 formed hot-dip galvanized steel plates.
+Nuts and washers used to tighten the system.
 The system is installed by inserting the steel rod through the wall into the outside and running it to the appropriate distance where a hole is dug out, and the exterior soil anchor is attached to the rod.
 Calculations must be performed based on the geotechnical data to provide spacing of the anchors, how far the rod needs to run away from the wall, and how deep the plate for the reinforcement should be considered acceptable.

 The Problem with Unnecessary Wall Anchors